The Best Water Filter Pitchers

-Cut to 2018, Soma has become not just my favorite but an all-office favorite because it does what the others do, looks BEAUTIFUL doing it and if fully committed to sustainability, which makes sense when you consider that we're purifying our water because it needs it.
+Cut to 2019—Soma has become not just my favorite, but an all-office favorite.
+It does what the others do, looks beautiful while doing it, and maintains a commitment to sustainability.
 And then, for the finale, Soma crushes it because it does all that at a price right next to the competition.

 On the other hand, if you have several people in your household and room to spare, the PUR Dispenser is the way to go.
 Not exactly a pitcher, this dispenser can fit in your fridge or on your counter, and can hold a whopping 18 cups of water.
 The filter itself removes 96% of mercury and 95% of industrial contaminants, and is certified to reduce microbial cysts.

 This pitcher doesn’t just filter your water—it makes it alkaline.
 Alkaline water has a higher pH, and believers say it can help to neutralize the acid in your body.
 There isn’t enough scientific evidence to claim this as fact yet, but some acid reflux sufferers do say that alkaline water eases their symptoms.

 For a more high-end look, check out this stainless steel pitcher from Brita.
 It’s fingerprint resistant, has 8-cup capacity and an electronic filter indicator to let you know when it’s time to replace.
 We also noticed during testing that the stainless steel actually made the water stay cold for longer when taken out of the fridge—great for dinner parties when you need to keep refilling cups!